Please find below a summary of some of the findings from the Under 16 Cancer Patient Experience Survey 2023.

 Continuity of care and how well different staff work together

-of parents or carers and children reported not being told different things by different members of staff that left them feeling confused.
+of parents, carers, and children reported not being told different things by different members of staff that left them feeling confused.

 • 62%